LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Experimental Setup

+We evaluated the accuracy of the LLM-generated CFGs by comparing them with manually-constructed ground-truth CFGs.
+The evaluation focused on the correspondence between generated and reference graphs, measured using two complementary metrics: \textit{Precision/Recall/F1-score} \cite{powers2020evaluation} and \textit{normalized Graph Edit Distance (nGED)} \cite{riesen2009approximate, abu2015exact}.
+These metrics evaluated CFG similarity from both node-level semantic matching and graph-level structural comparison.

-The effectiveness evaluation quantitatively assessed the structural accuracy of the LLM-generated CFGs, and the consistency of the generated test paths (compared with those derived from the ground-truth CFGs).
-Four complementary metrics were employed: \textit{Precision/Recall/F1-score} \cite{powers2020evaluation}; \textit{normalized Graph Edit Distance (nGED)} \cite{riesen2009approximate, abu2015exact}; \textit{Discrepancy Rate}; and \textit{Average Absolute Difference (Avg.\,$|\Delta|$)}. \begin{itemize} \item \textbf{Precision/Recall/F1-score for Nodes and Edges:} To evaluate the structural quality of the generated CFGs, the nodes and edges of each LLM-generated CFG were compared with a manually-constructed ground truth.
-The cosine similarity measured the node similarity \cite{kirinuki2024chatgpt} between sentence embeddings generated by a pre-trained BERT-based model (\textit{all-mpnet-base-v2} \cite{huggingface_all_mpnet_base_v2} within the \textit{SentenceTransformers} framework \cite{reimers2019sentencebert}).
-The Hungarian algorithm \cite{kuhn1955hungarian} (implemented with the \texttt{linear\_sum\_assignment} function in the \texttt{SciPy} package \cite{scipy2025}) established the optimal node correspondences.
-Two nodes were considered equivalent when their cosine similarity exceeded a predefined threshold.
-Based on pilot experiments and earlier studies \cite{hasan2025automatic}, a cosine similarity threshold of $0.75$ was selected to balance the precision and recall.
-When nodes were matched, their identifiers were synchronized, and their edge relationships in the graph were compared to assess the accuracy of connectivity.
-The graphs were constructed using the \textit{NetworkX} library \cite{networkx}.
-Suppose $TP$, $FP$, and $FN$ denote the numbers of true positives (correctly matched nodes/edges), false positives (extra nodes/edges not in the ground truth), and false negatives (ground‑truth nodes/edges missing in the generated outputs), respectively.
-Precision, recall, and F1 can be calculated as:
+\textbf{Precision/Recall/F1-score for Nodes and Edges:} To assess node and edge correspondence, nodes in the generated CFG were aligned with those in the ground-truth CFG based on semantic similarity.
+The node similarity \cite{kirinuki2024chatgpt} was computed using cosine similarity over sentence embeddings produced by a pre-trained BERT-based model (\textit{all-mpnet-base-v2} \cite{huggingface_all_mpnet_base_v2}) within the \textit{SentenceTransformers} framework \cite{reimers2019sentencebert}.
+The Hungarian algorithm \cite{kuhn1955hungarian} (implemented using the \texttt{linear\_sum\_assignment} function in \texttt{SciPy} \cite{scipy2025}) was used to compute the optimal node alignment.
+Two nodes were considered a match if their cosine similarity exceeded a threshold of $0.75$ --- this value was selected based on pilot experiments and previous work \cite{hasan2025automatic}.
+Given the established node alignment, edge correspondence was evaluated by comparing the connectivity between matched node pairs.
+Let $TP$, $FP$, and $FN$ denote the numbers of true positives (correctly matched nodes/edges); false positives (extra nodes/edges not in the ground truth); and false negatives (ground‑truth nodes/edges missing in the generated outputs), respectively.
+The precision, recall, and F1-score were calculated as: